 Why Winter is Not Ideal for Re-Roofing

-Winter is typically the least preferred season for re-roofing due to colder temperatures and increased rainfall.
-These conditions can delay projects and make installation more difficult.
+Winter is typically the least preferred season for re-roofing due to colder temperatures and increased rainfall, which can delay projects and complicate installation.

 Disadvantages of Winter Re-Roofing

-- Frequent Rainfall: Heavy rain can halt roofing work and prolong the project timeline.
+- Frequent Rainfall: Heavy rain can halt roofing work and extend project timelines.

-- Material Challenges: Some roofing materials, particularly metal, may contract in cold temperatures, making installation less effective.
+- Material Challenges: Some roofing materials may contract in cold temperatures, affecting installation effectiveness.

 - Safety Concerns: Wet surfaces increase the risk of slips and accidents for workers.